Saintpaulia ionantha (African Violet) Indoor Care, Common Problems and Solutions

 African Violet (Streptocarpus ionanthus) is native to eastern and southwestern Tanzania in Africa.

 Saintpaulia ionantha are non-toxic to both humans and pets as listed by American Society for the Prevention of Cruelty to Animals.
-They are safe to grow indoors.
+African Violets are safe to children, cats, dogs, and other pets.

 Related Plants